Cannot Get All Highlighted Table Elements

 I am trying to create a highlighter that enables the user to highlight text inside of one or more table cells and then he/she can do what ever with them.
 But the first task I need to accomplish in order to achieve that goal is getting all TR elements that were highlighted.
 In my test webpage I have a table with 3 TR elements, in each are 2 TD elements, and each TD contains some text.
 The headaches start when I only highlight a TD without highlighting the TR it’s in as well or if I only partially highlight a TR.

-If I highlight text in a TD making sure to select the TR it’s in as well and continue to highlight text in the next TR element then both highlighted TRs will be shown as children of a TBODY.
+If I highlight text in a TD making sure to highlight the TR it’s in as well and continue to highlight text in the next TR element then both highlighted TRs will be shown as children of a TBODY.
 However, if I only partially highlight the first TR and continue to highlight text in the next TR element, it will show only the first TR.
-Also if I only highlight a word or two in a TD and not the the TR it’s in, I will get “undefined”.
+Also if I only highlight a word or two in a TD and not the the TR it’s in, it will show “undefined”.

 The problems described above were what I observed when testing my script in Chrome locally on my machine but in jsFiddle it only shows the first TR if the entire table is not highlighted.
 Please see my script here .